sr320/course-fish270/Week_2.md

 #5.
 PHOTOSYNTHESIS: PRIMARY PRODUCTION AND OXYGEN

-•	Overview: Different types of Photosynthesis.
+-	Overview: Different types of Photosynthesis.
 Variation is electron sources and pigments (this can be used to revise concepts from the previous class, and contextualize phototrophic organisms).
 Ch 29 pp541
-Phototrophs in aquatic environments: o	Rhodopsin-based retinalophototrophy.
+Phototrophs in aquatic environments:
+  	Rhodopsin-based retinalophototrophy.
 Use bacteriorhodopsin and archaerhodopsin.
-Haleobacteria in water saturated or nearly saturated with salt. o	Photosynthesis by absorbing getothermal radiation.
+Haleobacteria in water saturated or nearly saturated with salt.
+  -	Photosynthesis by absorbing getothermal radiation.
 Photosynthetic green sulfur bacteria at a deep-sea hydrothermal vent.
-See links of interest. o	Chlorophyll-based chlorophototrophy.
+See links of interest.
+  -	Chlorophyll-based chlorophototrophy.
 Two types:
-      -Anoxygenic.
+      - Anoxygenic.
 Many phototrophic bacteria use a molecule other than water as the source of electrons (e.g., H2S or Fe2+).
 Instead of producing oxygen they produce S or the ferric ion Fe3+.
 Anoxygenic photosynthesis: green sulfur bacteria, green and red filamentous anoxygenic phototrophs (FAPs), phototrophic purple bacteria, phototrophic acidobacteria, and phototrophic heliobacteria.
 Use of bacteriochlorophylls.
-      -Oxygenic.
+      - Oxygenic.
 When organism “split” water molecules apart to obtain electrons, they generate oxygen as a by-product.
 Species that use H2O as a source of electrons (electron donor) for photosynthesis are said to complete oxygenic photosynthesis: plants, algae and cyanobacteria.
 Use mainly chlorophyll, and other pigments (phycocyanin, carotenes, xanthophylls –green algae-, phycoerythrin –red algae-, and fucoxanthin –brown algae and diatoms-).

 •	Importance of the oxygenic (“oxygen-producing”) photosynthesis (plants, algae and cyanobacteria): fix C and produce O2.
 Basics: o	Photosynthesis occurs in chloroplasts: Description of chloroplasts components (thylakoids, grana, lumen, stroma, etc).
 Ch 10 pp178